 Just ignore those giggling and tittering coeds …

 Stray thoughts about attractive coeds probably started it and the class’ reaction did nothing to diminish it.
-The fear of being ridiculed for it, in turn, created anxiety.
-Anxiety opened the floodgates.
-My heart was starting to pound and my head to throb.
-I felt unsteady.
-Hot blush was replaced by a cold clammy sweat.
+I felt that hot blush spread over my entire body.
+My heart was starting to pound and other things to throb.
 My stomach was in a knot and I could hardly keep my breath.

 At last I had made it thru to my 10-minute break, the half-way point.